awash-/portfolio/README.md

 **Love & Money: Views on Financial Stability and Commitment Prior to Marriage** <br>
 *Data visualization x [Tableau](https://public.tableau.com/views/MaritalStatusViewsonFamily/LoveMoney?:language=en-US&:display_count=n&:origin=viz_share_link)*

 I'm not one to be obsessed with data, but I have a confession to make: I enjoy reading well-researched lit concerning the potential global baby bust.
 In my reading, I wondered how views may differ based on geography, sex, marital status, and sexual orientation.
 So I downloaded some pre-cleaned Pew data (ATP Wave 50) and plopped it into Tableau.
-It's not going to inspire anyone to do anything, but it makes great dinner conversation if your friends are nerds. <br><br>
+It makes great dinner conversation if your friends are nerds. <br><br>

 **Highway Safety: Accidents and Characteristics 2016-2019** <br>
 *Data visualization x [Tableau](https://public.tableau.com/views/HighwaySafetyAccidentsandCharacteristics2016-2019/NationwideMap?:language=en-US&:display_count=n&:origin=viz_share_link)*